SD2E/biofab-upload/README.md

 # biofab-upload

-Reactor(s) for uploads from UW BIOFAB to TACC.
+Library code for uploads from UW BIOFAB (and other TA3s?) to TACC.